CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

 ### Frontend deployment

+This is our last piece to fix.

-1. Before deploying the frontend, we need to change the deployment to use the new volume:
+1. Before deploying the frontend, we need to change the deployment file to use the new volume:

     ```diff
     @@ -158,5 +168,5 @@